 Students whose parent(s) served in the U.S. Armed Forces during specified periods of war or national emergency and, as a result of service, died, suffered a 40 percent or greater disability, was classified as missing in action, or was a prisoner of war may be eligible for this award.
-The veteran must currently be a New York State resident or have been a New York State resident at the time of death.
+The veteran must currently be a New York state resident or have been a New York State resident at the time of death.
+The applicant must be pursuing an approved undergraduate degree at a college or university located in New York state.
 Please review the HESC website for any information regarding conflicts and applicable periods of service.